-The Adaptive Sports Center (ASC) was founded in 1987 and was originally known as the Crested Butte Physically Challenged Ski Program.
+The Adaptive Sports Center (ASC) is a 501 (C) 3 organization, founded in 1987 as the Crested Butte Physically Challenged Ski Program.
 A small but passionate group of residents spearheaded the program with the intent of providing ski instruction and equipment to individuals with disabilities on their home mountain.
 In that first year, 33 participants received lessons from an all-volunteer staff.

 The organization gained traction in 1988 thanks to a significant contribution from President Jimmy Carter and First Lady Rosalynn Carter.